 Energy exchange between organism and environment in typical habitats of distinctive plant communities.
 Characteristics of water balance components as related to plant community attributes and meteorological factors.
 Wind profiles and aerodynamic characteristics as affected by height, density and structure of plant communities.
 The soil microclimate: thermal and moisture characteristics, soil aeration properties; their relation with biological processes.
 Periodic biological phenomena as related to climate (phenology), and climatic factors in the migration of organisms and the transport of insects, spores and pathogens.
-Development of analytical models for improved understanding of organism environment relationships, and stimulation models for assessment of plant growth and development under variable weather conditions.
+Models for assessment of plant growth and development.
+Climate as related to human physiology and comfort.